-Academic Center for Excellence
+Academic Center for Excellence (ACE)

-The Academic Center for Excellence (ACE) exists to oversee the academic success of the students and to provide a variety of services to students in order to empower them to be successful at Brook Hill and beyond.
+The Academic Center for Excellence (ACE) exists to oversee and promote the academic success of all students.
+This is accomplished through a variety of academic services and resources available to all students in order to empower them to be successful at Brook Hill and beyond.
+Academic support services and resources include:

-Academic support services include transitional support (bridging the gap between previous school and the Brook Hill experience), comprehensive assistance (helping student-athletes and student-artists to manage the demands of extracurricular participation along with the rigors of a college-prep curriculum), academic intervention (providing peer coaching, supplemental instruction, mentoring, intervention, and accountability) and accommodations (students needing and qualifying for accommodations will work with ACE to find out what is available at Brook Hill.)
+- Transitional support (bridging the gap between a previous school and the Brook Hill experience) - Comprehensive assistance (helping studentathletes and student-artists manage the demands of extracurricular participation along with the rigors of a college-prep curriculum) - Academic intervention (providing peer coaching, supplemental instruction, mentoring, grade monitoring, and accountability) - Academic support and guidance this includes re-teaching and tutoring (when available) - Soft skill education-non-technical skills that relate to how a student works; encompasses interpersonal skills such as time management, communication, listening skills, work ethic, adaptability, creative and critical thinking, etc. (delivered through workshops) - Academic Performance skills-test taking